tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/step-3-connect-to-live.md

 const MonomeGrid = require("./monome_grid");

-/**
- * The super measure is defined as the number of measures to use before all active sequences resynchronize.
- */
-const SUPER_MEASURE = 4;

 class AbletonLive {
+  // For a sequencer with a 16th note pulse, 4 measures will be one "super measure" to enable a 64 step sequence superMeasure = 4;
   // 16n step count
   step = 0;